home

 The Discipline Committee is composed of every member of Council.
 However, it is a committee that is distinct and independent from the College.

-Discipline hearings are open hearings (subject to certain exceptions).
+Discipline hearings are generally open hearings (subject to certain exceptions).
 The parties in a discipline hearing are the College and the member.
-The College will be represented by a lawyer.
-The panel will have a lawyer, called an independent legal counsel, to assist the panel with legal and evidentiary matters.
+A College lawyer will be appointed to prosecute the matter on behalf of the College.
+The panel will also have a lawyer, called an independent legal counsel, to assist with legal and evidentiary matters.
 The hearing will be transcribed by a court reporter.
 Although it is not mandated, it is recommended that members retain legal counsel to assist them at the discipline hearing.

 In certain situations, the panel may permit non-parties to participate in the discipline hearing.